 On 28th February 2019, UK gaming publication EDGE Magazine (issue 330) featured Ryo Hazuki from Shenmue 3 on the cover of both the subscriber edition (gold cover) and retail edition (white cover).
 The issue has a 12 page feature on the current state of Shenmue 3, covering various aspects of the game.
 Suzuki has described Shenmue III as “looking inward rather than outward… visiting this foreign country and interacting with the villagers of Bailu will contribute to his growth.
 With his pathos and distinctive personality, good old Ryo, the most oblivious man in the world, is still the same as ever.”.
 The feature also covers various situations and characters Ryo will encounter in Shenmue 3, as well as looking at the economy, combat, mini-games, and part time jobs.

 A new trailer was shown in March 2019 at the Monaco Magic festival, showcasing the Guilin setting, fighting system, and several new characters.
 On 11th April 2019, Japan gaming publication Famitsu featured an interview with Yu Suzuki.
 Various topics were covered including forklift driving, money making, fishing, combat, game settings, turtle racing and part time jobs.
 Yu Suzuki attended the Reboot Develop Blue conference in Dubrovnik, Croatia on 12th April.
 In a 1 hour talk with industry veteran Ben Judd, Suzuki released a batch of new screenshots from the game, including the High Tech Land Panda Arcade, Niaowu harbour-side, pawn shop inventory system, and the return of forklifts from the original game.
 At the PC Gaming Show at the 2019 E3 event, Suzuki announced that the release date had been postponed again to November 19, 2019, and that the Windows version would be exclusive to the Epic Games Store; earlier updates had stated that it would require Steam for activation.
+A new trailer, showcasing arcades and fighting gameplay, debuted at the Gamescom trade fair in August 2019.
+The following month, a demo was released for Windows.
+Shenmue III includes a letter to fans from Suzuki expressing his hope to develop Shenmue IV.

 No downloads found.